Dialogue System

 Categories:

 The Dialogue System is the runtime engine inside GS_Cinematics that drives all authored narrative experiences.
-It connects a persistent .dialoguedb asset to a node-graph sequencer, world-space and screen-space UI display, and an extensible set of polymorphic conditions, effects, and performances.
-Every piece is a standalone component communicating through EBus interfaces, so you can replace or extend any layer without modifying the gem itself.
+Dialogue is authored visually in the Dialogue Editor — a graph-based tool built on gs_graphcanvas — and executed at runtime by a node-graph sequencer.
+World-space and screen-space UI display, and an extensible set of polymorphic conditions, effects, and performances connect dialogue to gameplay.

 The system is managed by the GS_DialogueManagerComponent, which participates in the standard Game Manager startup sequence.